Norway

 Changes in exit taxation

-The rules on the taxation of latent capital gains, etc., upon emigration have been amended from 1 Januar 2025.
+The rules on the taxation of latent capital gains, etc. upon emigration have been amended from 1 January 2025.
 The type of assets included are shares and equity certificates in companies domiciled in Norway, such as mutual funds, cooperatives, etc. Furthermore, shares in partnerships/transparent entities for tax purposes, shares and interests in equivalent foreign companies, and subscription rights to shares, options, and other financial instruments where the underlying asset is an asset in a Norwegian or foreign company are also included.
-The new rules stipulate that individuals moving from Norway will be subject to an exit tax, which can be paid in full upon emigration, in installments over 12 years, or in full after 12 years.
-If the taxpayer pays the exit tax in installments over 12 years, no interest will accrue.
+The new rules stipulate that individuals moving from Norway will be subject to an exit tax, which can be paid in full upon emigration, in instalments over 12 years, or in full after 12 years.
+If the taxpayer pays the exit tax in instalments over 12 years, no interest will accrue.
 However, if the taxpayer chooses to delay the exit tax in full for 12 years, the tax amount will include interest.
 Additionally, share savings accounts (Nw. aksjesparekonto) and capital insurance policies would be included as assets subject to exit tax.